-Featuring dynamic scenarios with procedural elements, specialised character classes that excel in specific jobs, and tons of guns and equipment to customise your loadout, Payday has maintained a dedicated following since its release all the way back in 2013.
+Featuring dynamic scenarios with procedural elements, specialized character classes that excel in specific jobs, and tons of guns and equipment to customize your loadout, Payday has maintained a dedicated following since its release all the way back in 2013.
 This means newer or solo players should have no problem finding plenty of crime buddies to team up with.

 While games like Left 4 Dead and Payday 2 set their co-op action in bespoke levels, Gunfire Reborn embraces the roguelite chaos of procedural generation, from its levels to its weapon drops.
 It’s co-op with up to three friends, and you can utilize a selection of hero classes to take on your foes with a selection of colorful, zany weapons and abilities.

 Gunfire Reborn has already amassed a sizable following of fans despite only leaving early access relatively recently.
 This might be down to the fact you get to choose between playing as an alchemist cat, a canine explosives expert, and a martial arts parrot.
-It might just be because it’s a damn fun co-op shooter, with tons of customisation and upgrade options.
+It might just be because it’s a damn fun co-op shooter, with tons of customization and upgrade options.
 There’s a panda in there somewhere, too.

 So, those are the best games like Left 4 Dead on PC.
 If you’re hungry for some more undead action, don’t forget to check out our list of the best zombie games.
 For more fun with friends, here are the best co-op games, and the best FPS games, if you’re not too fussy about what you shoot, as long as you get to shoot something.